vikramgopinath/StoreHubCloud-Config/README.md

-This is the Master repository of the StoreHub Cloud config GIT repository.
-Merge with care
+This is the private repository of the StoreHub Cloud config GIT repository for local testing.
+{VG}